secosun/hoops/README.md

 You will need to have docker installed.
 The reccomended way is to use [docker-install](https://github.com/docker/docker-install).

 1. Extract your communicator package.
-1. Copy the contents of the folder in this repo corresponding to the communicator release into the root directory of the package.
+1. Copy the contents of this repo into the root folder of your communicator package.
 1. Open a new terminal in the root of the package.
 1. Build the docker files by running the appropriate commands (see below).